Anilchowdary69/AI-Language-Translator-Bot/README.md

 Test the Lambda function
 Test the chatbot

-Services Used 🛠
+Services Used :

 Amazon Lex: Build the chatbot and define conversation flow.
 AWS Lambda: Get the book recommendation using a third party API.
 AWS IAM: Ensures secure access by managing user permissions.
 Amazon Translate: Used for translation of the sentence according to the input language specified.

-Estimated Time & Cost ⚙️
+Estimated Time & Cost:
 This project is estimated to take about 1-2 Hours
 Cost: Free

- Architectural Diagram
+ Architectural Diagram:

 This it the architectural diagram for the project: